mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 There is another method: **the indirect method**.
 CFI and CFF are computed the same way, but it CFO is computed differently: the net profit is reconciled with the operations.
 See the reading for more info.

-### Excurs: Notes on the last part of `Accounting_01_Introduction.pdf`
+### 4.5 Readnigs: Notes

+#### 4.5.1 `Accounting_01_Introduction.pdf` (p.
+14 - end)

 **The Statement of Cash Flows**

 Profits and cash are decoupled because not all revenues are cash inflows (e.g. sales on credit) and not all expenses are cash outflows (e.g., acquisitions payable).
 That is the effect of the **the Accrual Basis of Accounting (= principio de devengo)**: the economic impact of events and transactions is recognized when they occur, not when cash is exchanged!

-However, the amount of cash, and thus, the evolution of it, is extremely important for the good operation of the comany; many firms fail because of shortages or bad managing of cash.
+However, the amount of cash, and thus, the evolution of it, is extremely important for the good operation of the comany; many firms fail because of shortages or bad management of cash.

 Therefore, in addition to the income statement, we need another statement to show the evolution of the cash flows during the period: that is the **Cash Flows Statement** -- in it, the cash generation and consumption for the period is summarized.

 The Cash Flows statement can be done in to ways that provide the same result:

-1. Direct method: all entries of the Cash account (`A`) are listed in three groups
+1. Direct method: all entries of the Cash account (`A`) are listed in three groups or stages of the business cycle
 2. Indirect method: done when there is no access to the Cash account

 The Cash Flows Statement with the direct method, three groups of entries in the Cash (`A`) account: